wandb/docs/docs/support/how_custom_cli_commands_sweeps.md

 tags:
    - sweeps
 ---

-You can use W&B Sweeps with custom CLI commands if you normally configure some aspects of training by passing command line arguments.
+You can use W&B Sweeps with custom CLI commands if training configuration passes command-line arguments.

-For example, the proceeding code snippet demonstrates a bash terminal where the user is training a Python script named train.py.
-The user passes in values that are then parsed within the Python script:
+In the example below, the code snippet illustrates a bash terminal where a user trains a Python script named `train.py`, providing values that the script parses:

 ```bash
 /usr/bin/env python train.py -b \